 Sponsors are sought for meal, snack sites across the state

-DES MOINES – In an effort to head off hunger, the Iowa Department of Education is seeking sponsors for a federally funded program that provides nutritious meals or snacks to children in low-income areas of the state during the summer months.
+DES MOINES – The Iowa Department of Education today announced it is seeking local sponsors to provide nutritious meals or snacks to children in low-income areas of the state through its Summer Food Service Program.

 The U.S. Department of Agriculture’s Summer Food Service Program (SFSP), administered by the Iowa Department of Education, aims to remedy childhood food insecurity by providing nutritious meals and snacks to children in low-income areas during the summer months.

 The program uses local sponsors and partner organizations to manage summer meal services.
 Typical sponsors include public or nonpublic schools, public or private non-profit colleges/universities, private non-profit organizations and camps, and local, county, municipal, state or federal agencies, with serving sites located in schools, churches, community centers, parks, libraries, housing complexes or camps.

 To qualify as a site, the meal service must be either located in a low-income neighborhood where at least 50 percent of the children are eligible for free and reduced-price meals or must serve primarily low-income children and not duplicate services already being provided by another organization.
 Once a site location is established, all children 18 and under are welcome to participate.

 Organizations can also get involved by partnering with existing sponsors to promote site locations, provide activities for children, volunteers, transportation assistance and more.

 Organizations interested in learning how to get involved are invited to visit the Department’s Summer Food Service Program webpage, participate in an informational webinar on Feb.
 21 at 2 p.m. or contact Stephanie Dross at 515-281-4760 or firstname.lastname@example.org.